taydesabrais/Midterm/source/_posts/2020-03-05-joel-and-aedan-canoeing-the-grand.md

 lang: en
 date: '2020-03-05T21:40:35-05:00'
 thumbnail: /images/uploads/b1.jpg
+terms: >-
-terms: 'Musicals, Musical Theatre, Broadway, New Musicals, Broadway tickets'
+  Musicals, Musical Theatre, Broadway, New Musicals, Musicals to see on Broadway, Broadway tickets, Hadestown, Jagged Little Pill, Beetlejuice, Mean Girls, Dear Evan Hansen
 ---
 ## There are some **hot **new musicals on the rise down on Broadway, New York.
 Check out our list of breakout must-see musicals: